Lura Beam: Works

 Beam co-authored two books with physician Robert Latou Dickinson, A Thousand Marriages: A medical study of sex adjustment (1931) and The Single Woman: A medical study in sex education (1934).
 In these books, Beam "adopted a feminist perspective by focusing on the changing historical context that affected women's lives between 1895 and 1930, as well as by analyzing the dominant-submissive relationship between the male physician (Dickinson) and his female patients".

 Beam is best known in her home state for her 1957 work A Maine Hamlet, which one review called "the book that a generation of readers treasured as the most perceptive account of traditional life in Maine ever written".
 Beam wrote vividly about growing up with her grandparents in Marshfield, Maine, at the turn of the century, describing the residents, institutions, lifestyle and community tenets.

 Personal life

-Beam was the long-time companion of Louise Stevens Bryant, whom she met while working for the Committee on Maternal Health in the 1920s.
+Beam was the long-time companion of Louise Stevens Bryant, whom she met around 1920, when Bryant worked for the Girl Scouts.
+Later, both women worked for the Committee on Maternal Health.
 Their relationship spanned nearly 35 years.
 Bryant was the one who encouraged Beam to write her memories of small-town life in her book A Maine Hamlet (1957).
 After Bryant's death in 1957, Beam prepared her biography in the work Bequest from a Life: A biography of Louise Stevens Bryant (1963).

 Beam died in 1978.
 Her papers are held by the Arthur and Elizabeth Schlesinger Library on the History of Women in America at the Radcliffe Institute for Advanced Study at Harvard University.